 Let’s look at a typical verbal reasoning test example:

-The Abstract test questions in WST Pearson VUE’s test are also timed and are forced-choice (which means that each question has between 4 to 5 answer options and only one is correct).
+The Abstract test questions in WST ACER’s test are also timed and are forced-choice (which means that each question has between 4 to 5 answer options and only one is correct).
 All Abstract test questions are non-verbal problems, which means that there is no text to read.
 Each Abstract test question displays a group of shapes that have some common patterns or rules.
 Your task is to quickly identify the patterns and logical rules for each group of shapes and then use them to select the correct answer.
 Each Abstract test question in the Cognitive test has a different group of shapes and different patterns and logical rules.

 FRV tailored example abstract reasoning test question: